mxiuwang/git-practice/Scenario_3/readme.md

         $ git pull origin master-your-name
         $ git checkout scenario3
         ```
-    1. Try to rebase your changes on top of the new changes made by another engineer in master-your-name.
+    1. Try to rebase your changes on top of the new changes made by another engineer in `master-your-name`.
 A merge conflict should appear.
         ```console
         $ git rebase master-your-name
         ```